RussT87/churchill-house/README.md

 (https://stackoverflow.com/)

-Stack Overflow – Here people post issues they are having with trying to achieve certain design styles on their website.
+__Stack Overflow__ Here people post issues they are having with trying to achieve certain design styles on their website.
 Several people often reply with solutions.
 Reading through the solutions was a good way to increase my knowledge and realise the full potential of HTML and CSS.
 Though I was very mindful of not picking up bad habits from these boards.
 I found there are usually several ways to make your design work but not all of them are helpful in the long run.

 (https://www.youtube.com/channel/UCzyuZJ8zZ-Lhfnz41DG5qLw)

-mmtuts – This is a YouTube channel which I found very useful.
+mmtuts - This is a YouTube channel which I found very useful.
 The videos cover a range of topics regarding web development and are usually quite easy to follow.

-#Comparison
+# Comparison

 (../assets/pdf/wireframe.pdf)
-../assets/pdf/wireframe.pdf

 The final appearance of the site has changed a little from my wireframe.
 The images in the content pages ended up being a lot smaller, leaving more empty space on the page.
 The header bar was also taken away as I wanted each page to be as simple as possible.
 The footer I decided to change as well after seeing this site: https://flos.com/.
 I really liked that the footer took up almost the whole screen.
 It’s not something you expect and gives a dramatic finish to the site.
 I also took away the Robin Boyd logo, as it was not appropriate to have the logo as such a dominant part of the site that’s primary function is to promote Churchill House.